milesj/packemon/website/docs/build.md

 ```

 Furthermore, the `package.json` will automatically be updated with our build artifact entry points
 and files list, as demonstrated below.
-This can further be expanded upon using the `--addEngines`
+This can further be expanded upon using the `--addEngines`,
-and `--addExports` options.
+`--addExports`, and `--addFiles` options.

 ```json title="package.json"
 {